 - Sift together 2 ¼ Cups cake flour, baking soda, and salt and set aside.

-- In a large mixing bowl, cream 1 cup (two sticks) of butter, 2 cups sugar, and 1 tsp vanilla together until the butter is soft and sugar is well integrated.
+- In a large mixing bowl, cream 1 cup (two sticks) of butter, 2 cups sugar, and 1 teaspoon vanilla together until the butter is soft and sugar is well integrated.

 - Separate eggs.
 Place egg whites in a mixing bowl and set aside.